bluesillybeard/Pinc/readme.md

     - C is just such an annoying language.
 The pure language itself is mostly fine, but the standard library is famously bad and limited.
 - Why use LGPL instead of MIT?
     - I usually use the MIT license, but this is a library that I care about quite a bit more, so the LGPL license felt more fitting.
     - Don't worry, I'm pretty sure the LGPL permits adding this as a git submodule, or making your own version by forking.
 You may also distribute compiled artifacts in your own projects, either statically incorperated into your own, or loaded as a shared library, free or commercially.
+It just keeps people from yoinking my source code and selling it to people.

 ## Planned supported APIs
-- Vulkan
+- Vulkan (Medium Priority)
 - Metal via MoltenVK (Medium Priority)
 - OpenGL 4.6 (Low Priority)
 - OpenGL 4.1 (Low Priority)